Al1babax/codespark_backend/README.md

 ## Frontend

-### Matches
-- Integrate with backend

-### Likes
+### Profile image
-- Integrate with backend
-- Write the UI widgets to show the likes
+- Use image url gotten from backend --> might be already done

 ## Backend

-- Write the route for getting matches
-- Write the route for getting likes
+- When getting profile image save it to user's profile image
+- make dynamic endpoint for profile image